Chapter 10: Four-Eleven-Thirty

 Elias did not sleep.

-He lay on his cot in the narrow room off the lower Basin service corridor — pipes warm behind the plaster.
-He ran the numbers.
-Seven descents and five mapping sessions, stored in his attention where the numbers were load-bearing.
+He lay on his cot in the narrow room off the lower Basin service corridor — pipes warm behind the plaster, watch on the upturned crate, second hand sweeping its steady circuit.
+He had bought the watch in his third year because the Gallery Authority’s watches gained four minutes a week.

-Four seconds.
-The first stillness, five nights ago.
-She had gone motionless at the column — hands pressed flat, eyes closed, breathing suspended.
+The first stillness.
+Five nights ago.
+Hands pressed flat, eyes closed, breathing suspended.
 One.
 Two.
 Three.
 Four.
 Then the breath returned and she had not known.
-Four seconds was within tolerance.
-A system running near its rated capacity sometimes paused.

 Eleven seconds.
 Two nights later.
-The same stillness — rigid, unresponsive, eyes open but not seeing.
-He had begun reaching for her shoulder at eight seconds.
-At eleven she had drawn breath as if surfacing from deep water, and she had not known about those eleven seconds either.
+Rigid, unresponsive, eyes open but not seeing.
+He had begun reaching for her shoulder at eight.
+At eleven she had drawn breath as if surfacing from deep water.

 Thirty.